 As global population soars, and natural resources are strained, we must confront important issues such as our vulnerability to catastrophic natural hazards from earthquakes and volcanoes, what to do about the disposal of nuclear waste, the geologist’s role in energy resources and their responsible management, and how to assess the threat of climate change.

 These are real concerns that are becoming urgent and need to be addressed by politicians, public servants, by society - and by scientists.
 You will be able to use the knowledge of our planet works to follow, evaluate and contribute to the current debates.

-In second year the Department of Earth Sciences runs two courses: IB Geological Sciences A, and IB Geological Sciences B, both drawing on different areas from the Earth Sciences IA course.
+In second year the Department of Earth Sciences runs two courses: IB Earth Sciences A, and IB Earth Sciences B, both drawing on different areas from the Earth Sciences IA course.
 Follow the links to find out more.